foundersandcoders/our-site-v3/src/hire.md

 ---
 title: Hire our graduates
-description: "Our Level 4 software developer apprenticeship training focuses on the modern Web stack: JavaScript, HTML & CSS; Git; HTTP; testing; Node.js & Express; SQL & databases; APIs, authentication & security; continuous integration & deployment; SPAs & React.
-We have three apprentice hiring seasons each year, with Q&A sessions starting in February, June and October."
+description: Our Level 4 software developer apprenticeship training focuses on the modern Web stack.
+We have three apprentice hiring seasons each year, with Q&A sessions starting in February, June and October.
 layout: layouts/marketing
 tags: ["nav"]
 navLabel: Hire